muratk5n/thirdwave/en/README.md

 ---

-Politico: "[A mother from US] I tweeted, 'Does anyone else feel enraged at the idea that you’ll be homeschooling in the fall full-time?
-Cuz my moms group text is in full-blown acceptance mode and it bugs the shit out of me.'
-I didn’t know it yet, but this would be my first foray into school reopening advocacy..

-Members of the parent group I helped lead were consistently attacked on Twitter and Facebook by two Oakland moms with ties to the teachers union.
-They labelled advocates’ calls for schools reopening 'white supremacy' called us 'Karens,' and even bizarrely claimed we had allied ourselves with Marjorie Taylor Greene’s transphobic agenda"

----

-"More than half of Europeans will be infected by Omicron in next two months, WHO says"

----

 Sarkozy started that whole wave didn't he?
 He used to say he wld clean out 'trouble' neighborhoods "a la Kärcher".
 Added bonus, Kärcher (with umlaut!) is a German name / brand which made the whole comment sound